 However, it can be confusing to differentiate between data analytics and data science.
 Despite the two being interconnected, they provide different results and pursue different approaches.
 If you need to study data your business is producing, it’s vital to grasp what they bring to the table, and how each is unique.
 To help you optimize your big data analytics, we break down both categories, examine their differences, and reveal the value they deliver.

-Data analytics focuses on processing and performing statistical analysis on existing data sets.
+Data analytics focuses on processing and performing statistical analysis of existing datasets.
 Analysts concentrate on creating methods to capture, process, and organize data to uncover actionable insights for current problems, and establishing the best way to present this data.
-More simply, the field of data and analytics is directed towards solving problems for questions we know we don’t know the answers to.
+More simply, the field of data and analytics is directed toward solving problems for questions we know we don’t know the answers to.
 More importantly, it’s based on producing results that can lead to immediate improvements.

 Data analytics also encompasses a few different branches of broader statistics and analysis which help combine diverse sources of data and locate connections while simplifying the results.